 - If you are running out of time, try writing the answer in points format.

-Students try to include everything they know about the topic in each answer while ignoring the marks and detail that the question is actually asking.
-Filling the answer sheet with wrong or needless information will not get you a good score.
+Students try to include everything they know about the topic in each answer while ignoring the marks and details that the question is actually asking.
+Filling the answer sheet with wrong or needless information will not get them a good score.
+So, it is important to read the question carefully and write the answer correctly.

 Some additional tips to maximise your grades: